zogar1993/jsonkraken/README.md

 ## Parsing from String to an Object (Deserialization)

-We use *.toJson()* for String to Object conversion.
+We use *JsonKraken.deserialize(data)* for String to JsonValue conversion.
 Expected output comes in three flavours: JsonArray, JsonObject and non-collections.
 While JsonArray and JsonObject are pretty self explanatory conceptually, their behaviour and particularities will be explained in detail later on for the sake of thoroughness.
 Non-collections are not what I would say expected use cases, but for the sake of JSON full compliance I have included such responses.
 In the context of this parser, a non-collection means every value that we may find in a json other than arrays and objects: strings, numbers, booleans and null.
 In case of not being able to parse a symbol, an Exception will be thrown.